Multiple Testing and Variable Selection along the path of the Least Angle Regression: Testing procedures: Numerical studies

-We consider a data set about HIV drug resistance extracted from \cite{barber2015controlling} and \cite{rhee2006genotypic}.
-The experiment consists in identifying mutations on the genes of the HIV-virus that are involved with drug resistance.
-The data set contains about $p=200$ and $n=700$ observations.
-Since some protocol is used to remove some gene or some individuals, the exact numbers depend on the considered drug.
+A detailed presentation in a Python notebook is available at \url{https://github.com/ydecastro/lar_testing/blob/master/multiple_spacing_tests.ipynb}.
+We consider a data set about HIV drug resistance extracted from~\cite{barber2015controlling} and~\cite{rhee2006genotypic}.
+The experiment consists in identifying mutations of the genes of the HIV that are involved with drug resistance.
+The data set contains about~$p=200$ and~$n=700$ observations.
+Since some protocol was used to remove some genes and some individuals, the exact numbers depend on the considered drug.